MinersWin/10-things-to-do-AFTER-Installing-DEBIAN-LINUX/README.md

 **Ristretto** is a fast and lightweight image viewer for the Xfce desktop.

 **Rsync** is needed for copying and synchronizing files and directories remotely as well as locally in Linux systems.
-I use it [to back up my systems](http://averagelinuxuser.com/backup-and-restore-your-linux-system-with-rsync/).

 **Thunar Archive** plugin allows you to create and extract archive files using the file context menus in the Thunar file manager.